 Although this and other pellet cookers are often labeled grills, the term is somewhat misleading.
 It is really best thought of as a smoker and a roasting oven.
 For searing meat, you need one of two types of energy: Conduction energy or direct infrared radiant energy.
 You can get IR over flame or glowing coals or glowing heating elements.
 That is not easy on this device and on most pellet cookers for that matter.
 A $30 charcoal hibachi will do a better job of searing than a pellet cooker.
 But there is a workaround.
 You can smoke-roast your steak with the convection airflow in the unit until it is almost done, take it out for a few minutes, put a frying pan or griddle in there, crank up the heat and then sear the steak (chop, burger, whatever) in the pan.
 Works great.

-The MAK's most important feature is its digital temperature control system.
+The MAK’s most important feature is its digital temperature control system.
 Thermostatic controls are why all pellet smokers require electricity.
-Temperature control is at the heart of all good cooking, indoors or out, BBQ or not, and it's what makes pellet cookers so easy to cook on.
-MAK's computerized Pellet Boss controller is very reliable and accurate.
+Temperature control is at the heart of all good cooking, indoors or out, BBQ or not, and it’s what makes pellet cookers so easy to cook on.
+MAK’s computerized Pellet Boss controller is very reliable and accurate.
 It has a lot of built-in capabilities such as setting up sequences, alarms, multiple users, and more.
-But the process is controlled by punching two buttons and four arrows on the front of the controller, tedious procedure that makes much of the convenience more difficult to harness.
-That said, turning the cooker on and off and raising and lowering temp is a snap.
+The process is controlled by punching two buttons and four arrows on the front of the controller.
+Turning the cooker on and off and raising and lowering temp is a snap.

 One great upgrade with the latest model 2-Star is that the built-in temperature probe is no longer fixed to a mount in the corner away from the food (see the photo further down the page).
 You can now place the cooker temperature probe anywhere you want in the interior, right next to the meat, ideally.
 The Pellet Boss also has ports for three meat probes so you can load ‘er up with three different meats of various thickness with three different target temps, say a beef brisket (203°F target), precooked ham (140°F target), and a turkey breast (160°F target), and then monitor all three meats at once.
 MAK is the only cooker that uses K-type thermocouple probes.
 Here is the one they include: